fs-solver-3/Machine-Learning-Notebooks/README.md

 ## Authors ✍️

-I'm Dr. Milaan Parmar and I have written this tutorial.
+I'm Dr. FullStack Solver and I have written this tutorial.
 If you think you can add/correct/edit and enhance this tutorial you are most welcome🙏

 See [github's contributors page](https://github.com/milaan9/Python_Machine_Learning/graphs/contributors) for details.